RichardLangner/MultiTapButton/README.md

   `button1.userULongB`<br>

   # CUSTOMISING YOUR BUTTONS (FOR ADVANCED USERS)
-  To recap, the minimum you need to create a MultiTapButton is the GPIO port number and the active level (two parameters), in this case GPIO2 and active low -<br>
+  As you may have noticed, the minimum you need to create a MultiTapButton is two parameters, the GPIO port number and the active level.
+  <br>This is how we connect GPIO2 to be pulled low when operated -<br>
   `MultiTapButton button1(2, LOW);`<br>
+  <br>This is how we connect D4 to be pulled high when operated -<br>
+  `MultiTapButton button1(D4, HIGH);`<br>

   ## Here are a few more parameters you can use:<br>
   'Noisy' contacts may require extra debounce time.
-The third parameter here sets it to 20ms (the default is 10ms)<br>
+The third parameter here sets debounce time to 20ms (the default is 10ms)<br>
   `MultiTapButton button1(2, LOW, 20);`<br><br>
-  You may want to set the maximum tap period (after which it becomes a press).
+  Sometimes you may want to set the maximum tap period (after which it becomes a press).
 The forth parameter here sets it to 400ms (default is 500ms)<br>
   `MultiTapButton button1(2, LOW, 20, 400);`<br><br>
   You may want to set the inter-tap gap (after which it returns the number of taps).
 The last parameter here sets it to 200ms (default is 250ms)<br>
   `MultiTapButton button1(2, LOW, 20, 400, 200);`<br><br>
   To set the delay to 1500ms before auto-repeat starts (default is 1000ms), and the interval of auto taps to 200ms (default is 250ms)<br>
   `button1.autoRepeatConfig(1500, 200)`<br>

-  ## EXAMPLE CODE
-  The example code provided demonstrates some of the events that MultiTapButton uses.
+  ## Ensure you check the button regularly in your code
   Ensure you check the button regularly in your code as the timing accuracy depends on refreshing the button's state.
-Best practice is to have a fast non-blocking loop and check the button in the loop() code.
+In practice you should have a fast non-blocking loop and check the button in the loop() function.
+Avoid using `delay(..)` as it blocks the program flow.